Symnok/j2me-icq-clients/README.md

 There are 160 animated emoticons.

+## LocID BitByByte stat

+This is static smiles version of my build of LocID.
+501 static smiles.

 ## DiChat

 DiChat has static smiles and preinstalled fixes(connecting).
 Has the ability to use the OSCAR protocol to work in [KICQ](https://pikabu.ru/story/icq_iz_2005_vstrechayte_kicq_8884523).